Unity-Technologies/arfoundation-samples/README.md

 At runtime, ARFoundation will generate an `ARTrackedImage` for each detected reference image.
 This sample uses the [`TrackedImageInfoManager.cs`](https://github.com/Unity-Technologies/arfoundation-samples/blob/master/Assets/Scenes/ImageTracking/BasicImageTracking/TrackedImageInfoManager.cs) script to overlay the original image on top of the detected image, along with some meta data.

-### MultiImageTracking
+### ImageTrackingWithMultiplePrefabs

-With [`MultiTrackedImageInfoManager.cs`](https://github.com/Unity-Technologies/arfoundation-samples/blob/master/Assets/Scenes/ImageTracking/MultiImageTracking/MultiTrackedImageInfoManager.cs) script, you can assign different prefabs for each image in the reference image library.
+With [`PrefabImagePairManager.cs`](https://github.com/Unity-Technologies/arfoundation-samples/blob/master/Assets/Scenes/ImageTracking/ImageTrackingWithMultiplePrefabs/PrefabImagePairManager.cs) script, you can assign different prefabs for each image in the reference image library.

 You can also change prefabs at runtime.
 This sample includes a button that switch between the original and alternative prefab for the first image in the reference image library.
 See the script `DynamicPrefab.cs` for example code.
 ## ObjectTracking